cloudmesh-community/book/chapters/cloud/multipass.md

 >
 > For this assignment we will be using and improving [cloudmesh-multipass](https://github.com/cloudmesh/cloudmesh-multipass)
 >
-> Look at the the abstract class in
+> Look at the abstract class in
 >
 > * <https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/abstractclass/ComputeNodeABC.py>
 >
 > Improve the multipass provider while inheriting from ComputeNodeABC.py
-> and implement as many of the functions as you can and needed.
+> and implement as many of the functions as you can and need.
 Many need
-> not to be implemented though.
+> not to be implemented, though.
-> First, provide a list of methoids that you need to implement and than complete it.
+> First, provide a list of methods that you need to implement and then complete it.
 > The entire class is allowed to collaborate with each other.
-Do pull requests into the Repository.
+Make pull requests into the Repository.
 >